 Previous studies have generally concluded that Neanderthals grew more rapidly than modern humans.
 The Denver Growth Study has primarily been used to represent modern humans in these investigations.
-However, a sample of healthy middle-class children from Denver, Colorado, does not accurately represent the considerable developmental variation seen across modern human populations today.
+However, a sample of healthy middle-class children from Denver, Colorado does not accurately represent the considerable developmental variation seen across modern human populations today.
 With a diverse comparative sample, we hypothesize that Neanderthals grew more similarly to humans than previous analyses suggest.
-We evaluate the growth tempo of seven juvenile Neanderthals by assessing the fractional stages of tooth development, absolute long bone diaphyseal lengths of the humerus, ulna, radius, femur and tibia, and percentage of adult size at death.
-We use four modern comparative samples: the Denver Growth Study, a combined sample of four past Arctic populations, the North African Kulubnarti sample, and the early medieval Central European Mikulćice population.
-We found that the absolute diaphyseal long bone lengths of the Neanderthal sample are much more similar to modern Arctic populations than any other human sample.
+We evaluate the growth tempo of 7 juvenile Neanderthals by assessing the fractional stages of tooth development, absolute long bone diaphyseal lengths of the humerus, ulna, radius, femur and tibia, and percentage of adult size at death.
+We use four modern comparative samples: the Denver Growth Study, a combined sample of 4 past Arctic populations, the North African Kulubnarti sample, and the early medieval Central European Mikulćice populations than any other human sample.
 In general, there is a much smaller difference in the percentage of adult size at death between the Neanderthal and modern Arctic populations than other modern human samples.
-This sample, in general, seems to offer the best analogy to Neanderthals.
+In general, this sample seems to offer the best analogy to Neanderthals.
 It indicates that developmental differences between Neanderthals and modern humans may be more related to other variables, such as climate, ecology, and health status, than interspecies differences.
 For both absolute and relative diaphyseal long bone length, the Denver Growth Study plots separate from the other modern human and Neanderthal samples.
+Therefore, we caution against using the Denver Growth Study plots separate from the other modern human and Neanderthal samples.
 Therefore, we caution against using the Denver Growth Study when working with non-recent samples to investigate such questions.